mackelab/delfi/docs/docs/install.md

 pip install -e .
 ```

-Installing delfi as described above will automatically take care of the requirements.
+Installing `delfi` as described above will automatically take care of the requirements.

-The installation requirements are specified in `setup.py`.
-Core dependencies are `theano` and `lasagne`.
-For lasagne, delfi relies on the development version of lasagne (0.2dev) rather than the stable version (0.1) that is available through pip.
+Core dependencies are the packages `theano` and `lasagne`.
+For `lasagne`, `delfi` relies on the development version of `lasagne` (0.2dev) rather than the stable version (0.1) that is available through pip.

-To use APT with Gaussian or Mixture-of-Gaussians proposals, you will likely need to make openblas available to theano.
-You can do this on Debian/Ubuntu using `sudo apt install libopenblas-dev`.
+To use the APT inference algorithm with Gaussian or Mixture-of-Gaussians proposals, you will likely need to make openblas available for `theano`.
+On Debian/Ubuntu you can install it with `sudo apt install libopenblas-dev`.

+!!! note
+    `delfi` is written for Python 3 and not compatible with older versions.